 Experiment 1A directly followed the design used in Maxwell and Huff’s (2024) Experiment 1.
-All participants completed the experiment online using Collector, an open-source platform for conducting browser-based psychology experiments (Garcia & Kornell, 2015).
+All participants completed the experiment online using Collector, an open-source platform for conducting browser-based Psychology experiments (Garcia & Kornell, 2015).
 After providing informed consent, participants in both encoding groups were informed that they would be presented with a series of word pairs and that their memory for each pair’s target word would be tested later.
-Participants were additionally informed that pairs would be constructed with the cue on the left side and the target on the right.
+Participants were additionally informed that pairs would be presented with the cue on the left side and the target on the right.
 Next, participants who had been randomly assigned to the JOL encoding group received additional instructions to provide JOLs while completing the study task.
 JOLs were framed as the probability of successfully recalling the target item at test if prompted by the cue.
 JOL participants were instructed to provide judgements using a 0-100 scale, such that higher values denoted a greater probability of correctly retrieving the target at test.
 JOL participants were encouraged to be as accurate as possible when providing their JOLs and were discouraged from anchoring on scale extremes (i.e., only providing JOLs or 0 or 100 for most trials).
 JOL participants provided their ratings concurrently with study, such that JOLs were provided while the cue-target pair was displayed on the computer screen.
 Separately, participants in the no-JOL control group were instructed to read each pair silently and were notified of the upcoming memory test.
 After receiving the encoding instructions, both groups began the first study list.
 List items were randomized for all participants with the exception that all lists began and ended with the same buffer items.
 Following the design of Maxwell and Huff (2024), encoding for both groups was self-paced, and participants pressed the ENTER key to advance to the next trial after providing their JOL.

 After completing the first study list, participants began a distractor task in which they alphabetized the 50 US states.
 This task was timed for 2 min and was immediately followed by the cued-recall test.
-This test presented them with the first word from each of the previously studied lists which was paired with a question-mark placeholder in leu of the target.
+This test presented them with the first word from each of the previously studied lists which was paired with a question-mark placeholder in lieu of the target.
 Participants were asked to type the missing target from memory.
 However, if participants could not retrieve the target, they were told that they could advance to the next pair by pressing the ENTER key.
 This test was self-paced.
 After completing the cued-recall test, participants immediately began the second block, which was structured the same as the first.
 As such, all participants completed two study/test cycles.
 Block order was counterbalanced across participants, and after completing the second block, participants were debriefed.
 Participants in both groups took approximately 30 minutes to complete the experiment.

 Experiment 1B: Backward Mediated Pairs